myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato 🤯 @shinyakato.dev 2023-05-08T09:43:24.170Z
+>
+> Yes it may require an obsession with a particular subject.
+The subject is painting, programming, and various other things, but without this obsession it would not take us to even higher place.

+---

+> Shinya Kato 🤯 @shinyakato.dev 2023-05-08T09:39:30.098Z
+>
+> What do you think it takes to accomplish something?
+I think it's insanity.

+For the greatest success, we sometimes need to take daring risks and be willing to do things that may seem insane to others.
+Although it's just a madman if it goes too far.

+---

 > Shinya Kato 🤯 @shinyakato.dev 2023-05-08T06:42:36.864Z
 >
 > It's interesting to see it's called "Resident Evil" abroad 👀